wdl2459/ConQuR/README.md

 # ConQuR

-Batch effects removal for microbiome data in large-scale epidemiology studies via conditional quantile regression
+Batch effects removal for microbiome data via conditional quantile regression

 Install the package in R by: devtools::install_github("wdl2459/ConQuR").
 And find the vignettes at: https://wdl2459.github.io/ConQuR/ConQuR.Vignette.html